 Get to Know Your Employees – Though you are the boss, it is important that you are still human.
 Take time to stop and speak with your employees.
 Say hello when you pass in the hall or stop by on your way out to say goodnight.
 You should also make yourself available.
 If your employees feel that you are approachable, you are far more likely to hear about issues that have arisen and be able to take care of them before they get out of hand or create a serious problem.
 Employees who feel like their boss is caring and interested in them as people are far more committed to their work and will strive to do a better job.

-To be the best boss you can be, follow these simple guidelines.
-Always remember to be the boss that you would want as an employee.
+To be the best boss you can be, follow these simple guidelines: always be the boss that you would want as an employee.